technoavengers/k8s_docker_openshift_kafka/Kubernetes_Dockers/Lab15/Lab15-HPA.md

 ```

-As the CPU usage increases, the HPA will increase the number of MinIO replicas up to the maximum (5 replicas, in this case).
+As the CPU usage increases, the HPA will increase the number of  replicas up to the maximum (5 replicas, in this case).
 Once the CPU usage decreases, the HPA will scale down the pods.